idyll5988/Modifying-the-Samsung-S23U-CPU-GPU-and-DDR-temperature-wall/README.md

 3. **Main logic**.

-   - Iterates through the hot zone file in the system, looking for hot zones associated with the CPU, GPU, or DDR.
+   - Traverses the hot zone file on the system to find hot zones related to CPU, GPU, or DDR, etc.
    - For each hot zone, iterates through its temperature threshold file and calls the `lock_trip_point()` function to check and lock it.